More-Wrong/Factorio-True-Nukes/README.md

 To allow the game to load in the relevent map areas and apply damage, the larger weapons can freeze the game for some time when they hit (as the initial damage is applied), and cause slow down for a period afterwards while the blast-wave propagates.
 The atomic cannon shell is quick enough that it can be fired at full rate, even with fire rate upgrades.
 The atomic bomb causes some slow down, but less than 1s of wait, and little slowness afterwards.
+The small atomic artillery shell causes ~2s of freeze, less if the area is explored, and ~10s of slowness afterwards.
 The atomic artillery shell causes ~10s of freeze, less if the area is explored, and ~40s of slowness afterwards.
 The big atomic artillery shell causes ~15s of freeze, less if the area is explored, and ~120s of slowness afterwards.